crashmaxx/Dreadnought-Arm-Control/Claw_Control_Rev_Encoder_PPM_AutoTune/CONFIG_README.md

 ## AutoTune Process

-1. Set your RC transmitter Channel 6 high (>1700µs)
+1. Type `autotune` in the Serial Monitor to start AutoTune
 2. The system will automatically oscillate around the setpoint
 3. Monitor Serial output for progress
 4. AutoTune completes automatically (or times out after 5 minutes)
+5. Type `autotune` again to stop early if needed
-5. New PID parameters are automatically saved to EEPROM
+6. New PID parameters are automatically saved to EEPROM

 ## JSON Configuration Format